 - turning oppression and privilege into agency and action

 Each session will meet 3:00 - 5:00 p.m.

 - February 4, 2021

 It is our hope that participation in the Wellesley SEED group will deepen collaborative relationships among participants, heighten awareness of the issues that concern students, as well as generate actionable strategies that will lead to an increased commitment to equity for all members of Wellesley College community.
 In order for this to happen part of the commitment of participating is to attend all sessions barring emergencies – please review the meeting dates below before committing to joining the group.

 Some of our participants last year said that one of the most valuable aspects of seed was “getting to build relationships across campus” and that the seminars left them with “a better sense of the complexity of the place”.
 Another piece of feedback was “it’s not always the case that you can find spaces to have open and honest conversations with colleagues” and that “it can be hard emotional work but transformative and empowering”.

-For information or questions about logistics around participation, please ontact Sarah Staley by email at email@example.com or by phone at x2214.
+For information or questions about logistics around participation, please contact Sarah Staley by email at firstname.lastname@example.org or by phone at x2214.

-For more information about SEED in general, please vist: https://www.nationalseedproject.org.
+For more information about SEED in general, please visit: https://www.nationalseedproject.org.